-- Engagements to report in accordance with SAS No. 74 (AU 801), Compliance Auditing Considerations in Audits of Governmental Entities and Recipients of Governmental Financial Assistance.
+- Engagements to report in accordance with SAS No. 117 (AU 801), Compliance Audits.
 (However, a practitioner may agree to apply agreed-upon procedures to specified elements of a financial statement for the benefit of a government body.
 In these situations, the practitioner would follow the guidance in this lesson as well as any applicable governmental requirements.) - Engagements in which a service auditor includes in his or her report a separate reference to substantive procedures applied to user transactions or assets at the service organization as discussed in Paragraph 62 of SAS No. 70 (AU 324), Reports on the Processing of Transactions by Service Organizations.
 (If a service auditor issues a separate report on the results of such procedures, it is subject to the requirements of AT 201 discussed in this lesson.) - Engagements performed under SAS No. 72 (AU 634), Letters for Underwriters and Certain Other Requesting Parties. - Engagements in which the practitioner reports on specified compliance requirements based solely on an audit of financial statements, as addressed in SAS No. 62 (AU 623), Special Reports.